 - Cycling: Cycling can be a great way to challenge your endurance while being nice to your knees!
 One of the key things though is to make sure you are going at the right intensity.
 For example, going for a ride around the neighborhood at a leisurely pace may not be enough to increase your endurance.
 A couple of options could be challenge yourself at a faster pace for 20-45 seconds then decrease to a comfortable pace and continue these intervals for 20+ minutes.
 You could also ride for a shorter time but try to sustain an increased pace.
 You can use an indoor trainer, stationary bike, or a recumbent bike, as well as outdoor options.

 3. Keep your joints warm

 This section includes both, keeping your joints physically and figuratively warm.
 In colder weather, arthritis pain tends to increase (learn why here).
-Our joints like to be kept warm and col temperatures can lead to more stiffnes and pain, especially if you are trying to do outdoor sports like ski with arthritis.
+Our joints like to be kept warm and cold temperatures can lead to more stiffness and pain, especially if you are trying to do outdoor sports like ski with arthritis.